hallz/massPix/README.md

 sel.class -  A vector defining classes of lipids to be included in the library.
 Pre-defined in makelibrary function.
 If ionisation mode is positive, lipid classes searched are: TG, DG, PC, PE, PS, LysoPC, DG-H20, CE, SM, Cer.
 If ionisation mode is negative, lipid classes searched are:  PC, PA, PS, PE, PG, PI, PIP, PIP2, PIP3, FFA

-fixed - Defines if one of the SN positions is fixed, default is F.
+fixed - Defines if one of the SN positions for fatty acid chain is fixed, default is F.

-fixed_FA - Defines the name of the fixed FA if fixed is T, e.g. 16, 16.1, 18.2.
+fixed_FA - Defines the name of the fixed fatty acid if fixed is T, e.g. 16, 16.1, 18.2.

 lookup_lipid_class - A dataframe defining lipid classes - this is read from the library file "lib_class.csv" and need not be defined by user